binarynate/nativescript-component/docs/api.md

 Hook for the view's `loaded` event which automatically sets the component's `view` property and binds any properties passed as XML attributes to the component's `bindingContext`.

+If your component's root element isn't `Page` (i.e. if it's embedded within another component), then you must specify either this hook or `onShownModally` in your template, because the `onNavigatedTo` and `onNavigatingTo` hooks are only called for `Page` components.

 **Kind**: instance method of <code>[Component](#Component)</code>

 | Param | Type |